rarible/protocol-contracts/staking/readme.md

 - Delegate - when Stake is delegated to other account
 - Withdraw - when user withdraws tokens
 - Migrate - when user migrates his stakes to new contract
+- StopStaking - when user deprecate to run contract functions accept withdraw
+- StartMigration - when user set address migrate to